peteroupc/peteroupc.github.io/bernoulli.md

 The algorithm begins with _pos_ equal to 1.
 Then the following steps are taken.

 1. If the coefficient at _pos_ is the last, return a number that is 1 with probability 1/(2<sup>_c_\[_pos_\]</sup>) and 0 otherwise.
-2. Do the following repeatedly until this run of the algorithm returns a value:
+2. Do the following process repeatedly until this run of the algorithm returns a value:
     1. Generate an unbiased random bit.
 If that bit is 1 (which happens with probability 1/2), return a number that is 1 with probability 1/(2<sup>_c_\[_pos_\]</sup>) and 0 otherwise.
     2. Do a separate run of the currently running algorithm, but with _pos_ = _pos_ + 1.
 If the separate run returns 1, return 0.